 Once it's all wrapped up snug, tie a knot at the bottom and cut the string.
 Now you're ready to make a hanger – just tie a piece of string to either side of the ball and add a hook – or jazz it up with some decorative twine, like we did.
 If you're giving it as a gift, you could customise it with some cute little labels.

 Caring for your kokedama is really simple, just hold it by the hanger and dip it into a bucket of water every so often.
-Or give it a good spritz with water sprayed directly onto the plant.
 So easy and so cute!